Strilanc/Strilanc.github.io/_posts/2015-04-27-Entangled-States-are-like-Unitary-Matrices.markdown

 Every quantum system is described by a bunch of complex weights, one for each basis state.
 You need $2^n$ weights to describe a system with $n$ qubits, because it has $2^n$ basis (i.e. classical) states.
 This makes visually representing quantum states with more than a few qubits difficult, because there's *so many numbers*.

 The first thing I tried, for visually representing the weights of the circuit's output in my simulator, was just a column vector.
 Each complex number was represented with an oriented circle, and I arranged them vertically in binary order (i.e. from $\ket{0000}$ to $\ket{1111}$).
 This was problematic, even with just four qubits.
-Not only was it hard to figure out which weight was where, it used the available space very poorly because it was so thin.
+Not only was it hard to figure out which weight was where, the available space was used poorly due to the column being thin.
 So I re-arranged the column into a grid.

 Arranging things into a grid turned out better than I expected.
 Suddenly, operations on half of the qubits had row-wise effects while operations on the other half had column-wise effects.
 I started using this as a mnemonic tool.
 When playing with circuits that involved two parties, I'd make distinguishing Alice's effects from Bob's effects easy by giving Alice the row-wise qubits and Bob the column-wise qubits.

 Eventually, I noticed that the state grid acted kind of like a matrix.
 If I had just created an entangled pair of qubits, and applied a gate to one of the qubits, the state would look like the matrix for that gate!
-And adding another qubit multiplied the "matrix" by the next gate (sortof)!
+And adding another gate multiplied the "matrix" by the next gate (sortof)!
 I even got some use out of this: it helped me guess what [symmetry breaking would look like](http://strilanc.com/quantum/2014/12/06/Perfect-Symmetry-Breaking-with-Quantum-Computers.html).

 Months later, thanks to learning from [Nielsen and Chuang](http://www.amazon.com/Quantum-Computation-Information-Anniversary-Edition/dp/1107002176) how the [Schmidt Decomposition](http://en.wikipedia.org/wiki/Schmidt_decomposition) related to the [Singular Value Decomposition](http://en.wikipedia.org/wiki/Singular_value_decomposition) and entanglement, I came to understand what was going with my "matrix states".